 The well-preserved machiya houses on the street and in the alleys serve both local and international cuisines.
 Next to Shijo Avenue is the Shirakawa Canal, a quieter version of Hanami-koji.

-Visitors looking for souvenirs and authentic Japanese street finds can visit Higashiyama District between Kiyomizudera and Yasaka Shrine.
+For the best souvenirs and authentic Japanese street finds around Kytoto, visitors can visit Higashiyama District between Kiyomizudera and Yasaka Shrine.

 - Opening hours: 6 PM and 7 PM.
 It is closed from Monday to Thursday from December to mid-March except on national holidays, July 16, August 16, and December 29 to January 3.